It is one of the most magnificent neo-Gothic cathedrals in Ireland.

 Location of St. Aidan’s Cathedral:

-Below my photos taken in April 2022.
+Below are photos I took in April 2022.